 Strategies for advancing new and emerging technologies are discussed in a separate chapter of this Plan.
-With respect to HVAC in California, a key strategy is one that assertively identifies and commercializes promising new technologies appropriate for the California climate with an eye to peak demand performance in addition to overall energy efficiency.
+With respect to HVAC in California, a key strategy is one that assertively identifies, commercializes and assesses the impacts of promising new technologies appropriate for the California climate with an eye to peak demand performance in addition to overall energy efficiency.

 Past improvements in HVAC energy efficiency have been the result of solid R&D by the HVAC manufacturers, utilities, government, and academia.
-At the heart of a statewide HVAC strategy is a call for the coordinated development of new and improved HVAC technologies (both equipment and controls, including two-way demand response and onboard diagnostics).
-Linkages between HVAC manufacturers and utilities will be a key element, as will be additional coordination, particularly around basic research and knowledge transfer by national and state laboratories and academia.
-Oversight for this strategy can be through an industry task force consisting of representatives from utilities, manufacturers, state governments, national laboratories and academia.
+At the heart of a statewide HVAC strategy is a call for the coordinated development of new and improved HVAC technologies (both equipment and controls, including two-way demand response and onboard diagnostics) that perform better in California's climate.
+Linkages between the industry and utilities will be a key element, as will be additional coordination, particularly around basic research and knowledge transfer by national and state laboratories and academia and increased involvement with rulemaking process to revise equipment standards.
+Oversight for this strategy can be through an industry task force consisting of representatives from utilities, manufacturers, state governments, national laboratories, academia and non profits.
 As this issue has a regional impact, it would be advantageous to draw participants from other states that could be interested (e.g., Nevada, Arizona, New Mexico and perhaps Texas).
+Additionally, as the technologies advance into the marketplace, utilities, the HVAC industry, associations and organizations (e.g. ACCA, CEE) will need to educate contractors and consumers about the advanced technologies' availability and value.